 - Livery stable

-It is always best to ask insights from experts and experienced horse owners.
+It is always best to ask for insights from experts and experienced horse owners.

-Horses need ample space for shelter and to exercise and play.
-If you intend to keep the horse in your property, make sure the space is comfortably huge enough for your horse.
-This would also mean that you need to make daily visits and strictly follow a feeding schedule for at least twice a day.
+This would also mean that you need to make daily visits and strictly follow a feeding schedule at least twice a day.
 You may also decide to board your horse in boarding stables.
-There are several boarding facilities that offer a full-care programme.
-Do research on the type of livery including its location, facilities, quality of service and the cost.

-There are a lot of things to learn in your horse’s posture.
+There are a lot of things to learn about your horse’s posture.
 There are particular expressions and movements by which it expresses what it thinks.
-Providing basic necessities alone will not do the magic.
+Providing necessities alone will not do the magic.

 For beginners, here are some ways to form bonds with your horse:

-It is important to establish a relationship prior to training a horse.
+It is important to establish a relationship before training a horse.
 Walking side by side is a good opportunity to form bonds.

 - Why are you selling the horse?